-Pest description and crop damage This scale overwinters on grape canes as an immature brownish to black scale of about 0.06 to 0.14 inches long and has a flat and oval outline.
-Scales attain a maximum length of about 0.25 inches during spring.
+Pest description and crop damage This scale overwinters on grape canes as an immature brownish to black scale of about 0.06 to 0.14 inch long and has a flat and oval outline.
+Scales attain a maximum length of about 0.25 inch during spring.
 The conspicuous, cottony egg sac of the mature form is two to three times the length of the scale body.
 The insect feeds on foliage, reduces the vigor of the plant, and causes twig dieback.
 Feeding scales produce honeydew, which becomes a food source for ants and a substrate for sooty mold.
 Scout for noticeable presence of ants, as this may be the first sign that the scale is present on a vine.

 Biology and life history Each female lays about 3,000 eggs.
 The egg sac remains for some time after the female has died and crawlers have dispersed to the undersides of leaves.
 Scales reach maturity in June, and crawlers appear in July and August.
 This pest has not been common in Oregon vineyards.
 Caution is to be taken with scale insects as they may vector certain grapevine viruses, such as grapevine leafroll virus.